Shiur: Public study sessions

-Especially in Chasidic settings, a less formal - often inspirational - shiur may be termed "sicha" (שיחה, lit. "speech"); see also Maamor and Maamarim (Chabad).
+Especially in Chasidic settings, a less formal—often inspirational—shiur may be termed "sicha" (שיחה, lit. "speech"); see also Maamor and Maamarim (Chabad).

 Commonly, the Rosh Yeshiva delivers a weekly shiur on the parashah (weekly Torah portion), exploring a particular question or theme.
 This is usually in-depth, of an hour in duration, and typically open to the public.

-Many yeshivot, midrashot, and "community kollels" host yemei iyun ("days of in-depth learning", sing. yom iyun), where community members study a specific topic.
-These are often held before religious holidays - especially Pesach and the New Year period - preparing the spiritual and halakhik elements of the upcoming festival.
+Many yeshivot, midrashot, and "community kollels" host yemei iyun ("days of in-depth learning"; : yom iyun), where community members study a specific topic.
+These are often held before religious holidays—especially Pesach and the New Year period—preparing the spiritual and halakhik elements of the upcoming festival.

 A "Memorial Shiur" is often given to the entire yeshiva / community on the Yahrzeit of a (founding) Rosh Yeshiva or Rabbi; usually exploring a specific topic of general interest.

-"Shiur" may include any kind of Torah lesson — including lectures to children, women, and baalebatim (lay audience), and taped lectures circulated via cassette tape, computer, MP3 or MP4 file, or call-in telephone lines.
+"Shiur" may include any kind of Torah lesson—including lectures to children, women, and baalebatim (lay audience), and taped lectures circulated via cassette tape, computer, MP3 or MP4 file, or call-in telephone lines.
 Some kiruv organizations advertise "five-minute shiurim" to attract new listeners.